dart-lang/site-www/src/effective-dart/usage.md

 change while the local is still in scope, then the local might have a stale value.
 Sometimes it's best to simply [use `!`][] on the field.

-[Fixing type promotion failures]: /tools/non-promotion-reasons
+[can't be type promoted]: /tools/non-promotion-reasons
 [private]: /effective-dart/design#prefer-making-declarations-private
 [final]: /effective-dart/design#prefer-making-fields-and-top-level-variables-final
 [`final`]: /effective-dart/usage#do-follow-a-consistent-rule-for-var-and-final-on-local-variables